Property Investment Suburbs In America

 As a real estate and property investment, a bungalow is a low-rise detached house, either a single-story or has a second story built into a sloping roof (an attic with dormer windows).

 A basic bungalow usually maintains its original structure.

 The first owner or the seller did not renovate or improve the building, therefore earning the term “basic bungalow.”

-The Renovated Bungalow is after the Basic Bungalow is sold and the new owners tear down the building and rebuild from bottom-up.
+The Renovated Bungalow is after the Basic Bungalow is sold, and the new owners tear down the building and rebuild from the bottom-up.

 Sometimes they maintain the structure internally but may make improvements to renovate and extend around the frame.

 A car porch is sometimes added, or even garden sheds or other small structures.

 New alterations and additions (A+A) involve increasing the usable space or built-up area.